cappetta/datastax/README.md

+## To use:
+Follow the ordered :

+    1. Launch the Script to bring the nodes up and then perform parallel provisioning
+        a) ./up-parallel.sh

+    2. Log into OpsCenter Web UI @ http://localhost:8888 or http://192.168.0.50:8888
+        a.
+Select Manage an Existing Cluster
+            - Enter IP: 192.168.0.11
+        b.
+Wait - Verify the OpsCenter Console contains a dashboard displaying 2-DataCenters w/ 5 servers total.

+    3. Confirm Graphite Web UI @ https://localhost:8443
+        a.
+Accept Security Exception
+        b.
+Browse the "Server Metrics" file on the left hand side
+        c.
+Manually make some pretty graphs (automation of dashboard in progress)

 # Overview

 There were 3 goals of this project:

     1. to automate the creation of a highly available, fault-tolerant, big data infrastructure using Cassandra

     2. to leverage puppet to build roles & profiles automating the install of critical components.

     3. to leverage yaml to abstract & parametrize the configurations.

 This project automates the creation of a multi-node cassandra environment across 2 virtual data centers.

-The scripts create an OpsCenter node, a Graphite Prototyping Dashboard, and 3 Cassandra nodes w/ JMXTrans installed to monitor the state of the java virtual machines.
+The end result is 7 vms
+    - an OpsCenter node
+    - a Graphite Prototyping Dashboard
+    - 5 Cassandra nodes w/ JMXTrans setup & actively streaming metrics to Graphite

-This project leverages YAML for vagrant robustness yet YAML has not been incorporated yet into the puppet manifests.
+This project leverages YAML to enable reuse of the vagrantfile.

+Personally - It improves the ability to constantly tear-down / rebuild and a nice improvement in usability between host and virutal environments.

+YAML integration w/ puppet is yet to happen.

 This project has a published page under GitHub @ http://cappetta.github.io/datastax

-## To use:
-First, Execute the following commands

-    1. Launch the Script to bring the nodes up and then perform parallel provisioning
-        a) ./up-parallel.sh

-    2. Log into OpsCenter Web UI @ http://localhost:8888
-        2a.
-Register Cassandra Clients:
-            - Select Manage an Existing Cluster
-            - Enter IP: 192.168.0.11
-    3. Verify the OpsCenter Console contains a dashboard displaying 2-DataCenters w/ 3 servers in each DC.

-    3. Confirm Graphite Web UI @ https://localhost:8443
-        3a.
-Accept Security Exception